-Telling the exploits of the lesser Ewing brother from Dallas, Gary and his neighbours in California…
+The Dallas spin off telling of the exploits of the lesser Ewing brother Gary and his neighbours…

-The original Dallas spin-off with the cast including early appearances of the biggest Baldwin brother, a Bond girl and the future Alexis in the Dynasty reboot.
-And Indiana Jones’ screen-wife.
+The cast including early appearances of a Baldwin brother, a Bond girl and a Desperate Housewife.

 so good no signs of a reboot or a remake.
 Although it appears some of the characters made an appearance in Season 2 of the Dallas reboot.

-And thirdly the cast was less glittery, interesting and shiny than the Dallasers.
-Apart from Donna Mills who outglammed the rest of them.
-And for some reason, I never knew her character Abby had a thing for
+Thirdly the cast was less glittery, interesting and shiny than the Dallasers.
+This apart from Donna Mills who outglammed the rest of them.
+For some reason, I never knew her character Abby had a thing for

-boring old Gary.
-And even married him after a torrid affair.
-Mills to me was the only recognisable member of the cast, starring in Play Misty For Me (1971).
-Co-starring Clint Eastwood and Mallory Archer Jessica Walter as his bunny boiler fling.
-A film I watched after starting watching the series.
-And well worth a look and a reference to this film in Archer (2009) is long overdue.
+Mallory Archer Jessica Walter as his bunny boiler fling.
+This movie is well worth a look and a reference to this film in Archer (2009) is long overdue.
 Abby was the villainess of Knots Landing, making her much more enjoyable to watch than Valene (and her inflating nostrils at the smell of anything less than virtuous.
-Which was an impersonation, my wee sister did perfectly.)
+This was an impersonation, my wee sister did perfectly.)

-So possibly inspired by the location of this series, we were introduced in Britain to our very own series set in a cul-de-sac, Brookside (1982-2003) set in Liverpool with scallies and scams galore and much more British and gritty plots.
-The Jordaches body under the patio, Jimmy Corkhill’s drug detox and Simon’s cult.. to name just a few of the story lines.
+Possibly inspired by the location of this series, we were introduced in Britain to our very own series set in a cul-de-sac, Brookside (1982-2003).
+This was set in Liverpool with scallies and scams galore and much more British and gritty plots.
+The plots also included Jordaches body under the patio, Jimmy Corkhill’s drug detox and Simon’s cult.. to name just a few of the story lines.

 Weeper Rating: 0 /10